Frequently asked questions

 Once there are funds in your payment method of choice, simply visit the casino’s deposit page, choose your amount and the payment method, and you are good to go!

 Note that some methods take longer than others to process and not all casinos accept all kinds of payment methods.
 Some operators also place restrictions on bonuses when depositing via specified methods.
 Read more on how to deposit money safely at an online casino.

 Casinos will often place minimum and maximum limits on deposits and withdrawals.
 These determine the smallest and the largest amount a player can deposit or withdraw at any one time.

 On average, casinos allow deposits and withdrawals as low as £10.
-Most casinos will also specify a monthly withdrawal limit as well.
+Most casinos will also specify a monthly withdrawal limit and will show different types of casino deposit options.
 This information can always be found in the casino’s terms and conditions.

 - Why is my casino withdrawal taking so long?

 Before allowing players to withdraw winnings, especially when it’s a first withdrawal or a particularly large one, a casino will need to carry out Know Your Customer procedures.
 The operator is legally obligated to check that all withdrawals are legitimate and that players have given the correct identifying information.
 This kind of regulation has been put in place to protect players and operators from fraud and money laundering.